 Yes, we have wheelchairs at the museum.
-All you need to do is leave your ID with us and you may use the wheelchair for the duration of your visit.
+Please leave your ID with us at the desk and you may use the wheelchair for the duration of your visit.

 Yes, there are baby changing stations in the restrooms located on the 1st, 2nd and 3rd floors, and also a family space located on the 1st floor near the security desk.

-Yes, video and still photography are permitted in the museum, but monopods, tripods, and selfie sticks are not allowed for the safety of our other patrons.
-Cameras are not allowed during Vault Tours.
+Yes, video and still photography are permitted in the museum, but monopods, tripods, and selfie sticks are not allowed for the safety of our other patrons. *Photos and video are not allowed during Vault Tours.

 Major exhibits change approximately every three to twelve months, but individual vehicles and smaller exhibits change frequently.

 Some vehicles are here on temporary loan.
-Vehicles on display in the museum list this info on their label text.
+Vehicles on display in the museum list this information on their designated signs.

 No, however a number of vehicles in our collection were donated by the Petersen family.